pivotalsoftware/ESarch/README.md

 esrefarch-demo-trader-ui        started           1/1        esrefarch-demo-trader-ui.cfapps.io
 ```

-Once the `deploy-backend.sh` script has finished it's work, you should notice output that contains the application URL's.
-Take note of the URL for the `esrefarch-demo-trader-app`, you'll need it for the next task.
+> Note: Take note of the URL for the `esrefarch-demo-trader-app`, you'll need it for the next task.

 ### 3. Configuring the Axon Trader UI to Pivotal Application Service

-Finally, the Node.js user interface for the Axon Trader UI needs to know where to find the newly pushed Axon Trader App backend.

-When we "pushed" the Axon Trader App to Pivotal Web Services a few moments ago, it was assigned a unique and random URL.
-We now need to tell the Axon Trader UI this unique URL so that it can communicate with the backend.
+When we "pushed" the Axon Trader App to Pivotal Web Services a few moments ago, it was assigned a unique and random route URL.
+We now need to tell the Axon Trader UI about this unique URL so that it can communicate with the backend.

-Edit the `HostURLsMapping` in the file `trader-app-ui/src/utils/config.js` to add your trader app url hostname as follows...
+Edit the `HostURLsMapping` constant in the file `trader-app-ui/src/utils/config.js` and add your trader app url hostname as follows...

 ````javascript
 export const HostURLsMapping = {